sujay-rout/simple_resume/README.md

-# Sujay Rout's Personal Website
+# My Simple Personal Website

 This is a simple resume website created by Sujay Rout to showcase his skills, education, experience, projects, certifications, activities, and community engagement.